-In the long run, you may not even know where content resides, who has access to it and whether it is the most recent version.
+In the long run, you may not even know where your content resides, who has access to it, and whether it is the most recent version.
 And what about other departments and areas of your business?
 Can they all utilize the same platform?
-Addressing your content management needs now – and five years from now, is critical to getting a handle on where your data resides, who can access it and how much capacity you may need for the long run.
+Addressing your content management needs now – and five years from now is critical to getting a handle on where your data resides, who can access it, and how much capacity you may need for the long run.

-To handle large volumes of documents, many enterprise level organizations invest in on premise data centers for ECM and other business critical software.
-The redundancy, protection and security they offer, makes them a good choice for larger companies or those with high security needs.
+To handle large volumes of documents, many enterprise-level organizations invest in on-premises data centers for ECM and other business critical software.
+The redundancy, protection, and security they offer, makes them a good choice for larger companies or those with high-security needs.

 So those are two choices.
-But the cost delta between traditional on premise ECM systems and cloud file-sharing is quite significant and larger as in-house systems can be cost-prohibitive to smaller companies.
+But the cost delta between traditional on-premises ECM systems and cloud file-sharing is quite significant and larger as in-house systems can be cost-prohibitive to smaller companies.

 So what about companies who need large company ECM functionality with the nimbleness of the cloud – without all the expense?